 - Pay to play—indoor playgrounds such as Salem’s Launching Pad Trampoline Park, Roanoke’s River Rock Climbing Gym and the seasonal ice-skating rink at the Berglund Center will keep your kids in motion.

 - Play video games—many games are designed to include physical activity.

 More year-round ideas for making exercise a family affair are on Living here.

 It’s not easy to stay active when you arrive at work before sunrise and leave work after sunset.
-Dunham recommends starting a walking or workout buddy system group that allows you to hold each other accountable.
+Gallant recommends starting a walking or workout buddy system group that allows you to hold each other accountable.